aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/README.md

 ## Bedrock invocations CloudWatch dashboard feature

 The CloudFormation stack can deploy a CloudWatch Logs group and a CloudWatch dashboard to provide observability on Bedrock invocations.
  This will show the number of requests made using Bedrock Guardrails, the number of blocked requests, and the number of Bedrock tokens consumed.
-These resources will be deployed if the CloudFormation stack parameter ```CreateBedrockInvocationLogs``` is set to "yes".
+These resources will be deployed if the CloudFormation stack parameter ```CreateBedrockInvocationLogs``` is set to **yes**.

 When this option is enabled, the stack deploys a Lambda custom resource that will update the Bedrock invocation logging setting for the account with a new IAM role and CloudWatch Logs group.
 This will overwrite any existing Bedrock invocation logging setting in the account.
-For this reason, the default value for the ```CreateBedrockInvocationLogs``` parameter is "no".
-Set the parameter to "yes" if you are sure you will not interfere with existing Bedrock invocation logging in the account.
+For this reason, the default value for the ```CreateBedrockInvocationLogs``` parameter is **no**.
+Set the parameter to **yes** if you are sure you will not interfere with existing Bedrock invocation logging in the account.

 The screenshot below shows an example of the CloudWatch dashboard.